ShatroFTW/IT0223Lernhilfe/README.md

-# WebtechLernhilfe
+# IT0223Lernhilfe
-Lernhilfe für das Fach Webtech
+Lernhilfe für den Kurs IT022023